sevenseacat/guides/environment_spinup.md

 sudo yum install -y sqlite-devel
 ```

-> If you wanted to use a different database instead (eg. PostgreSQL or MySQL) you would install the development libraries for those databases instead (`libpq-dev` or `libmysqlclient-dev`) and then generate your rails app with either `-d postgresql` or `-d mysql` to generate default database configs for those databases.
+> If you wanted to use a different database instead (eg. PostgreSQL or MySQL) you would install the development libraries for those databases instead (`libpq-dev`/`libmysqlclient-dev` for Ubuntu, or `postgresql-devel`/`mariadb-devel` for Fedora), presuming you already have the relevant DB server up and running.
+You can then generate your rails app with either `-d postgresql` or `-d mysql` to generate default database configs for those databases.
 But for beginning, sqlite is sufficient.

 And then re-run the `rails new` command.
 Overwrite files where necessary.
 Now you have a Rails app!